-The UNSW Competitive Robotics Group (UCRG) is a cross-disciplinary student team at the University of New South Wales, Australia that develops autonomous ground and aerial vehicles for research and competition purposes.
+The UNSW Competitive Robotics Group (UCRG) is a cross-disciplinary student team at the University of New South Wales, Sydney, Australia that develops autonomous ground and aerial vehicles for research and competition purposes.
 It is currently one of the best performing competitive student groups in Australia and holds performance records internationally.

 The team is focusing on developing smaller and more versatile ground and aerial platforms for Mohamed Bin Zayed International Robotics Competition (Abu Dhabi, UAE) in 2020.
 This event requires cooperation between multiple vehicles to successfully complete challenge objectives, as well as seamlessly navigating both indoor and outdoor environments.